olfetisova/pdsnd_github/README.md

 ### Files used
 In my project I used the three city datasets files:
-* chicago.read_csv
+* chicago.csv
-* new_york_city.read_csv
+* new_york_city.csv
 * washington.csv

 ### Credits
 I thank all teachers and mentors from the [Udacity school](https://wwww.udacity.com "Udacity home") who supported and inspired me during my study on the [Programming for Data Science with Python](https://https://www.udacity.com/course/programming-for-data-science-nanodegree--nd104 "Course name") course.